-The Austrian constitution declares that generally recognised rules of international law form part of Austrian federal law, and provides for international treaties to be incorporated into the Austrian legal system, with or without specific legislation.
+The Austrian Constitution declares that generally recognised rules of international law form part of Austrian federal law, and provides for international treaties to be incorporated into the Austrian legal system (with or without specific legislation).
 The ranking of treaty provisions within the domestic legal system is determined by their content.

-1. The guiding principles of the federal constitution
+1. Guiding principles of the Constitution

-- the democratic principle,
+- the democratic principle

-- the principle of the separation of powers,
+- the principle of the separation of powers

-- the principle of the rule of law,
+- the principle of the rule of law

-- the republican principle,
+- the republican principle